f35f22fan/Cornus/README.md

 #### Things you should know:
 * Files with the executable bit set are marked green.
 * To set a default app to open a given type of file right click a file -> Open With -> Preferences...
-* To see the tree of links of a symbolic link click the icon of the link.
+* To see the tree of links of a symbolic link - when in details view click the icon of the link.
 * Press 'D' after selecting a non-folder to display its contents (or click its icon).
 The built-in text editor is meant for a quick update of its contents or a glean into the file, not as a full blown text editor.
 Files' contents unrecognized as text files are opened in read-only mode.
 * Shift+Delete = delete permanently, Delete = move to trash.
 * A grey dot near the icon of the file means the file has extended attributes, a blue one means it has media related extended attributes.
-* Launching Cornus from the command line and getting it to select a folder at startup, examples:<br/>
+* To launch Cornus from the command line and get it to select a folder at startup:<br/>
-To select the folder "Documents" from ${HOME} execute:<br/>
+To select the folder "Documents" from ${HOME}:<br/>
 `cornus ${HOME} --select Documents`<br/>
 or<br/>
 `cornus ${HOME} --select "My Folder With Whitespaces"`<br/>
-To select "File.txt" from ${HOME} execute:</br>
+To select "File.txt" from ${HOME}:</br>
 `cornus ${HOME}/File.txt`<br/>
 or:<br/>
 `cornus ${HOME} --select File.txt`<br/>
 or:<br/>
 `cornus ${HOME} --select "My File With Whitespaces.txt"`<br/>
 * You can easily set your own icons for files of different types by dropping an icon into the "file_icons" folder with the proper extension as its name, browse the folder "file_icons" to see what I mean, probably located at "/usr/share/cornus/file_icons".
-* "cornus_io" is the I/O daemon that is started automatically, keep it in the same folder as "cornus".
-* File icons are loaded from "$HOME/.config/CornusMas/file_icons", then from "/usr/share/cornus/file_icons", the icons from the former folder are used if both folders contain files with equal names.
+* File icons are loaded from "$HOME/.config/CornusMas/file_icons", then if not found from "/usr/share/cornus/file_icons".